autonomoussoftware/documentation/owners_manual/owners_manual.md

 </tr>
 <tr class="even">
 <td>function convertEthToMtn(uint _mintReturn) public payable returns (uint returnedMtn)</td>
-<td>Change ETH to MTN.
-Throw if the returned MTN
+<td>Change ETH to MET.
+Throw if the returned MET
 would be less than minReturn.
-Return the amount of MTN.</td>
+Return the amount of MET.</td>
 </tr>
 <tr class="odd">
 <td>function convertMtnToEth(uint _amount, uint _mintReturn) public returns (uint returnedEth)</td>
-<td>Change MTN to ETH.
+<td>Change MET to ETH.
 Throw if the returned ETH
 would be less than minReturn.
 Return the amount of ETH.
 Caller will first need to Approve AC to make a transfer.</td>
 </tr>
 <tr class="even">
 <td>function getMtnForEthResult(uint _depositAmount) public view returns (uint256)</td>
-<td>Return how much MTN the user would get for the
+<td>Return how much MET the user would get for the
 given _depositAmount which is in ETH.</td>
 </tr>
 <tr class="odd">
 <td>function getEthForMtnResult(uint _depositAmount) public view returns (uint256)</td>
 <td>Return how much ETH the user would get for the
-given _depositAmount which is in MTN</td>
+given _depositAmount which is in MET</td>
 </tr>
 <tr class="even">
 <td>event LogFundsIn(address indexed from, uint value)</td>